The Kill: Plot

 The music video is based on the movie The Shining.
 It features the band exploring a hotel which they are caretaking.
 At the start, Jared Leto states that they have the hotel all to themselves for three days; although, later on, after the first chorus, it comes on the screen saying "One Week Later", before showing the pages saying "This is who I really am".
 In the extended version of the video, the other band members complain that they have been at the hotel longer than expected and have canceled shows because of Jared's peculiar behavior, explaining the discrepancy.

 A letter from the hotel owner tells the band to "Enjoy your stay and please stay out of Room 6277."
 Shannon Leto does not heed the warning and opens Room 6277.
 Following the opening of the door, each band member begins to experience the effects of the room opening throughout the hotel.
 Each member experiences the effects differently, but one thing remains constant for each individual – they encounter a version of themselves dressed in a 1920s style tuxedo with tails.
 Several other apparitions then take up residence in the hotel, dispelling the promise Jared made at the beginning of the video that the band will have the hotel all to themselves and that "there's not gonna be a single fucking soul".
 The video reaches its climax when Miličević encounters himself in bed with a man in a bear suit (another Shining reference), and immediately the band dressed in tuxedos are shown performing the song in the hotel's ballroom in front of a crowd of twins, dressed like the roaring 1920s, dancing with themselves.
-The theme of duplicity resonates throughout the video.
+The theme of duality resonates throughout the video.